-Data from all 308 vacuum deliveries and 219 genital tract examination that occurred between November 2016 and May 2018 were collected.
-The medical staff at our institution comprised of 15 physicians that were in charge at any time during the study period and were supposed to complete the forms following the procedures.
-The compliance rate in cases of vacuum delivery was 43.2% (133 forms were completed out of total 308 procedures) and 35.2% in genital tract examination (77 forms were completed out of total 219 procedures).
+Data from all 308 vacuum deliveries and 219 genital tract examinations that occurred between November 2016 and May 2018 were collected.
+The medical staff was comprised of fifteen attending physicians who were asked to complete the debriefing forms following the two selected procedures.
+The compliance rate in cases of vacuum delivery was 43.2% (133 forms were completed out of a total of 308 procedures) and 35.2% in genital tract examination (77 forms were completed out of a total of 219 procedures).

-Maternal demographic and obstetric variables of women who had vacuum deliveries during the study period are presented in Table 2.
-No statistically significant correlations were detected between time (study period) and maternal demographic and obstetric variables, based on spearman’s correlation coefficient.
+Maternal demographic and obstetric variables of the women who had undergone vacuum deliveries during the study period are presented in Table 2.
+No statistically significant correlations were detected between time (study period) and maternal demographic and obstetric variables, based on Spearman’s correlation coefficient.
 In vacuum deliveries, a decreasing trend over time was observed in the rates of vacuum cup detachments based on 17 (5.5%) reported cases (p<0.001), and in the rate of PPH, based on 28 (9.1%) cases reported following the procedure, (p=0.019).
-There was one case of tear grade 3 or 4 during the study period.
-Regarding shoulder dystocia, while the trend was significant (p<0.001) the calculation was based only on 5 cases (1.6%) out of 308 vacuum deliveries.
+There was one case of a grade 3 or 4 tear during the study period.
+Regarding shoulder dystocia, while the trend was significant (p<0.001), the calculation was based only on 5 cases (1.6%) of 308 vacuum deliveries.
 As such, the test might not be as powerful as its significance implies.
 A significant decrease over time was also detected in length of maternal stay using Spearman’s correlation coefficient (p=0.003).
 Regarding neonatal outcome, a significant decrease was detected over time in cases of Apgar score <7 at 1 minute (p=0.006), based on 20 (6.5%) reported cases.
 In contrast, no significant trend was detected in the frequency of Apgar score <7 at 5 minutes (p=0.2686).
-Additionally, a significant and decreasing trend over time was detected in the frequency of cord artery pH lower than 7.1 (p<0.001) based on 36 (11.7%) reported cases, and similarly, for cord artery pH <7.0 (p=0.0064).
-Additionally, based on 13 cases (4.2%), a significant decrease in trend (p=0.048) was detected in the frequency of NICU admission.
-A significant and decreasing trend was detected in the frequency of photo therapy (p<0.001) based on 57 (18.5%) reported cases.
+Additionally, a significant and decreasing trend over time was detected in the frequency of cases where the cord artery pH was lower than 7.1 (p<0.001) based on 36 (11.7%) reported cases, and similarly, for cases where the cord artery pH was <7.0 (p=0.0064).
+An analysis of 13 cases (4.2%) showed a significant decrease in the frequency of NICU admission (p=0.048).
+A significant and decreasing trend was also detected in the frequency of photo therapy (p<0.001) based on 57 (18.5%) reported cases.
 In general the frequency of any of the above neonatal outcomes tended to decrease over time (p<0.001).
 No significant trend was detected in the frequency of cephalohematoma (p=0.426) or clavicular fracture (p=0.104).
-There was one case erb's palsy during the study period.
+There was only one case of Erb's palsy during the study period.
 There was no decrease in the frequency of any neonatal trauma related to vacuum extraction (p=0.132).
-Additionally no decrease was detected in the length of neonatal stay (p=0.99), (Table 2).
+Additionally, no decrease was detected in the length of neonatal stay (p=0.99), (Table 2).